-Refunds by Direct Deposit: Financial aid in excess of institutional charges is refunded to the student.
-Direct deposit to your bank account is available and is the most convenient way to receive student account refunds, including financial aid.
-To enroll in direct deposit login to My ASU and select the "Finances" tab at the top of the page, then select Direct Deposit Enrollment in the Financing Tasks section on the right-hand side.
-View the Direct Deposit FAQs to learn about enrollment online and Direct Deposit in general.
+View the Direct deposit FAQs to learn about enrollment online and direct deposit in general.
 If you choose to enroll in direct deposit in person, please fill out the Direct Deposit Authorization form and bring it to the Student Accounts office.
-For students not enrolled in student account Direct Deposit, refunds are made by check and mailed to the student's address.
-Direct Deposit enrollment verification will take two weeks.
-If a refund becomes available before your Direct Deposit enrollment has been verified, then a paper check will be issued and sent to your mailing address on file.
+For students not enrolled in student account direct deposit, refunds are made by check and mailed to the student's address.
+Direct deposit enrollment verification takes two weeks.
+If a refund becomes available before your direct deposit enrollment has been verified, a paper check will be issued and sent to your mailing address on file.

-Federal Financial Aid will not pay prior year past due charges.
-To view your account charges and make a payment online, login to My ASU and select the "Finances" tab at the top of the page.
-Additional payment options are available through the Payment Options section.
+Federal financial aid will not pay prior year past due charges.
+To view your account charges and make a payment online:

-Circumstances may necessitate complete withdrawal from the University.
+Individual circumstances may require complete withdrawal from the university.
 The outcome of complete withdrawal on your financial aid depends on when the complete withdrawal is initiated and the types of financial aid you received.
 In all cases, your financial aid must be recalculated.

 Federal regulations require the recalculation of Title IV financial aid in cases where a student received financial aid and officially withdrew on or before the point at which 60% of the semester has lapsed.
-If a return of aid is required, ASU returns the unearned portion of Title IV financial aid funds to the Federal Programs on behalf of the student.
-Any return of financial aid funds made by the University will be charged to the student's University account.
-Payment to the University will be due on demand.
-Title IV funds (Federal Financial Aid) include the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG), the Federal Perkins loan, the Leveraging Educational Assistance Partnership (LEAP), the Academic Competitiveness Grant (ACG), the Science and Mathematics Access to Retain Talent Grant (SMART), the Federal Direct Subsidized and Unsubsidized Student Loans and the Federal PLUS Loan.
+If a return of aid is required, ASU returns the unearned portion of Title IV financial aid funds to federal programs on behalf of the student.
+Any return of financial aid funds made by the university will be charged to the student's university account.
+Payment to the university will be due on demand.
+Federal financial aid Title IV funds include:

 Students who withdraw prior to the first day of the semester and who have received a financial aid disbursement are not entitled to keep those funds.
-All (100%) of the funds disbursed must be returned to ASU and the student's University account will be charged.
+The student's university account will be charged.
+One hundred percent of the funds disbursed must be returned to ASU.